Does Writing with Language Models Reduce Content Diversity?: Conclusion

 \section{Conclusion}

 In this work, we study how writing with LLMs impacts the diversity of content produced.
 Through a controlled study, we find that users writing with \rlhfacc produce more similar content than those writing with \llmacc or without model help.
 This homogenization also results in a reduction of the overall diversity of content produced by many users.
 Furthermore, our analysis indicates that this effect is attributable to the less diverse text contributed by \rlhfacc, while the user-contributed text remains largely consistent with and without model help.
 These findings highlight a new axis on which to evaluate the impact of LLMs prior to their deployment.
 While adapting a model with human feedback leads to an improvement in instruction following, this may be accompanied by a reduction in content diversity.
-Combined with other recent findings that LLMs influence user opinions during the writing process \cite{jakesch2023co}, this calls for a careful user-centered evaluation to ensure that these models do not suppress the voice of users in scenarios where personal expression is desired.
-Finally, our work also adds to the growing body of open problems on reinforcement learning with human feedback \cite{casper2023open}.
+Combined with other recent findings that LLMs influence user opinions during the writing process \citep{jakesch2023co}, this calls for a careful user-centered evaluation to ensure that these models do not suppress the voice of users in scenarios where personal expression is desired.
+Finally, our work also adds to the growing body of open problems on reinforcement learning with human feedback \citep{casper2023open}.
 Learning from the diverse feedback of many users and personalizing model generations to individuals are challenging future directions.